 Fouling is a major problem in heat transfer technology.
-In the US alone, estimated losses due to fouling are estimated at $18 billion a year.
 Fouling occurs when fluids degrade near the tube wall and layers of solids deposit or stick to the tube wall.
 These layers work as an insulator for heat transfer, causing performance to drop.
 Another form of fouling is crystallization where, due to cooling or increasing concentration, components in the fluid change to the solid state and deposit on the heat exchanger surface.

 To maintain heat transfer high these fouling layers need removal and that is where scraping of the heat transfer surface is required for optimal performance and increase ‘up time’.

 In general, the more viscous the fluid, the lower the heat transfer is.
 This means that very viscous fluids require a very large heat transfer area.
-Scraped surface heat exchangers mix the fluid vigorously, which helps to move the fluid to and from the heat exchange surface.
+Scraped surface heat exchangers vigorously mix the fluid, which helps to move the fluid to and from the heat exchange surface.
 This increases heat transfer rates, so the total area required for heat exchange is reduced.

 For difficult heat transfer applications, with high viscosities and where fouling can become a problem, the preferred option is a scraped surface heat exchanger.
 Scraped surface heat exchangers keep heat transfer high and the heat transfer surface is constantly cleaned.

 HRS offers two technologies for scraped surface heat transfer: the patented HRS Unicus Series which reciprocates and R Series which rotates, each designed for specific needs.